Reduction Free Normalisation for a proof irrelevant type of propositions: Normalization Model

-One \EMP{key} addition to this notion of syntactical expressions, is the special constant $0$.
-It is introduced in order to deal with proof-irrelevant propositions.
-We have $0$ in $\Term(\Gamma,A)$ whenever $A$ is in $\Type_0(\Gamma)$ and $\Elem(\Gamma,A)$ is \EMP{inhabited}.
+One \emph{key} addition to this notion of syntactical expressions, introduced in order to deal with proof-irrelevant propositions, is the special constant $0$.
+We have $0$ in $\Term(X,A)$ whenever $A$ is in $\Type_0(\ev{X})$ and $\Elem(\ev{X},A)$ is \emph{inhabited}.

-Since $\Elem(\Gamma,A)$ is a \EMP{subsingleton} we can define $\ev{0}$ to be any element $u$ of $\Elem(\Gamma,A)$.
-(We don't need any choice since $u=v$ if $u$ and $v$ are in $\Elem(\Gamma,A)$.)
+Since $\Elem(\ev{X},A)$ is a \emph{subsingleton} we can define $\ev{0}$ to be any element $u$ of $\Elem(\ev{X},A)$.
+(We don't need any choice since $u=v$ if $u$ and $v$ are in $\Elem(\ev{X},A)$.)

-If $u$ is in $\Elem(\Gamma,A)$ we write $\Term(\Gamma,A)|u$ the subset of syntactical expressions $k$ in $\Term(\Gamma,A)$ such that $\ev{k} = u$.
+If $u$ is in $\Elem(\ev{X},A)$ we write $\Term(X,A)|u$ the subset of syntactical expressions $k$ in $\Term(X,A)$ such that $\ev{k} = u$.